wang-arthur/arthurzwang.com/_courses/courses-in-development.md

 ![Screenshot of a social media post by the American Folklore Society in 2020, reading "With the release of Taylor Swift’s new album, Folklore, many people are asking, what is folklore?
 Come learn about folklore and folklore studies at: http://whatisfolklore.org/"](/assets/images/teaching/american-folklore-society-swift.png)

-Bringing together a [dying(?) academic discipline](https://almanac.upenn.edu/archive/v46/n01/folkclose.html) and science, technology, and digital media's speculative orientation toward the future, this course proposes **folklore** as a powerful approach for the humanistic study of science, technology, and digital media.
+Bringing together a [dying(?)](https://almanac.upenn.edu/archive/v46/n01/folkclose.html) academic discipline and science, technology, and contemporary technoculture's speculative orientation toward the future, this course proposes **folklore** as an unlikely but powerful approach to the study of science, technology, and digital media.

-Topics may include internet cultures, rhetorics of science and technology, technology hype, and models cultures of technological change, and genres like gossip, rumor, hype, meme, copypasta, myth, legend, and joke.
+Topics may include internet communities, cultures, subcultures, and countercultures; rhetorics of science and technology; technology hype; digital heritage and preservation; and models of technological change, and genres may include folk science, lay theories, academic gossip, rumor, hype, meme, myth, legend, and joke.

 ### Folklore and Science
 - Bruce Jackson, "'The Greatest Mathematician in the World': Norbert Wiener Stories," *Western Folklore* 31, no. 1 (1972): 1-22.